cmdcolin/cmdcolin.github.io/_posts/2021-07-27-npm-dependencies.md

 date: 2021-07-27
 ---

-You are writing a library...or your writing an app and you want to publish some of the components of it as a library...
+You are writing a library...or you are writing an app and you want to publish some of the components of it as a library...

 Here are some questions in the form of comments